suppose this is your default.nix

 So this is probably where I would say this pattern comes in handy.
 Let’s say

-is actually inside a nested folder which we will call
+the above default.nix is actually inside a nested folder which we will call

-trick is to call them in the same way, from the root default.nix
+trick is to call them in the same way, from the root default.nix.

 {